U.S. Route 412 in Arkansas: History

-US Route 412 was initially built in 1987, as a route that spanned from Jackson, Tennessee, to Walnut Ridge, Arkansas.
+U.S. Route 412 was initially built in 1987, as a route that spanned from Jackson, Tennessee to Walnut Ridge, Arkansas.
 In 1988, US 412 was extended all the way to Oklahoma, following numerous other highways that have previously been built.

 Arkansas Highway 68

 US 412 between the Oklahoma state line and Alpena was formerly known as Arkansas Highway 68 until 1988 when US 412 was extended to Oklahoma.
-The route began at OK 33 at the Oklahoma state line near Siloam Springs (now US 412), and ended at US 62 in Alpena.
+The route began at OK 33 at the Oklahoma state line near Siloam Springs (now US 412) and ended at US 62 in Alpena.

 Future

 In Springdale, a bypass will be constructed to serve as a bypass for US 412.
-A portion between I-49 and AR 112 opened April 30, 2018, and is currently designated as AR 612.
+A portion between I-49 and AR 112 opened April 30, 2018 and is currently designated as AR 612.

-On May 20, 2021, Senator Jim Inhofe of Oklahoma introduced legislation to designate the portion of US-412 between I-35 in Noble County, Oklahoma, and I-49 in Springdale as a future Interstate.
+On May 20, 2021, Senator Jim Inhofe of Oklahoma introduced legislation to designate the portion of US 412 between I-35 in Noble County, Oklahoma and I-49 in Springdale as a future Interstate.
 The bill, titled the "Future Interstate in Oklahoma and Arkansas Act", was cosponsored by senators John Boozman and Tom Cotton, both from Arkansas.
-The senators' stated reasons for seeking an Interstate designation along US-412 included encouraging economic development, expanding opportunities for employment in the region, making travel safer and shipping easier, attracting new businesses, and better connecting rural and urban communities.
+The senators' stated reasons for seeking an Interstate designation along US 412 included encouraging economic development, expanding opportunities for employment in the region, making travel safer and shipping easier, attracting new businesses, and better connecting rural and urban communities.
 Other supporters of the measure include the mayor of Tulsa, G. T. Bynum, and the heads of both ArDOT and the Oklahoma Department of Transportation (ODOT).
 In the Infrastructure Investment and Jobs Act, part of the route is designated as a future interstate.
 The bill says “the route that generally follows United States Route 412 from its intersection with Interstate Route 35 in Noble County, Oklahoma, passing through Tulsa, Oklahoma, to its intersection with Interstate Route 49 in Springdale, Arkansas.”
 Interstate 42 (I-42) was the proposed designation but was withdrawn.
 However, ArDOT and ODOT later resubmitted the application to the Spring 2024 meeting; AASHTO approved the route as Interstate 42, conditional on it being upgraded to Interstate standards.